adamaaronson/adamaaronson.github.io/_crosswords/coldasice.md

 Incidentally, I'm not the only one to have recently explored double stagger stacks like this!
 My good buds [Sid Sivakumar](https://www.sidsgrids.com/post/puzzle-50-themeless) and [Ricky Cruz](https://cruzzles.blogspot.com/2020/12/puzzle-34-limited-edition-themeless.html) had some dank double-stagger-stack action afoot in their latest themelesses, both of which I wholeheartedly endorse.

 With that, enjoy the crossword!
-Oh and shoutout to my roommate 5-Across.
+Oh and shoutout to my roommate, 5-Across.

 <iframe width="100%" height="200px" src="https://www.youtube.com/embed/dCf3k2VMM0w" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br/>